Author

 Samuel Hall

-Samuel Hall was an eighteenth-century American theologian and clergyman whose writings engaged with the critical intersection of religious authority and civil governance during the early republic.
-His work *The Legislator's Right, Charge and Duty in Respect of Religion* contributed to contemporary debates about the proper relationship between ecclesiastical and secular power, reflecting the intellectual currents of post-Revolutionary American Protestantism.
-Hall's theological interventions were situated within the broader context of disestablishment movements and the emerging American commitment to religious liberty.
+Samuel Hall was an eighteenth-century American theologian and clergyman whose writings engaged with the intersection of civil governance and religious authority during a formative period in American ecclesiastical history.
+His work *The Legislator's Right, Charge and Duty in Respect of Religion* contributed to contemporary debates about the proper relationship between state power and religious institutions, reflecting the intellectual currents of the early American republic.
+Hall's theological contributions helped shape colonial and early national discussions on religious liberty and the limits of legislative authority over matters of conscience.

 Works in the Library